montgomerysamantha/LateNites/README.md

 ## Background and Information

-Avaliable in English, French, and Korean currently.
+Avaliable in English, French, and Korean currently (please contact me if you want to add more!).

 I created this mod as a tool for myself since I often was frustrated by stores closing early and Marnie always seems to be gone from her shop. :(
 With this, she can go hang out with Mayor Lewis all the time lol.